Stanley Kubrick: Career influences

 Walker notes that Kubrick was influenced by the tracking and "fluid camera" styles of director Max Ophüls, and used them in many of his films, including Paths of Glory and 2001: A Space Odyssey.
-Kubrick noted how in Ophüls' films "the camera went through every wall and every floor".
 He once named Ophüls' Le Plaisir (1952) as his favorite film.
-According to film historian John Wakeman, Ophüls himself learned the technique from director Anatole Litvak in the 1930s, when he was his assistant, and whose work was "replete with the camera trackings, pans and swoops which later became the trademark of Max Ophüls".
-Geoffrey Cocks believes that Kubrick was also influenced by Ophüls' stories of thwarted love and a preoccupation with predatory men, while Herr notes that Kubrick was deeply inspired by G. W. Pabst, who earlier tried, but was unable to adapt Schnitzler's Traumnovelle, the basis of Eyes Wide Shut.
+Geoffrey Cocks believes that Kubrick was also influenced by Ophüls' stories of thwarted love and a preoccupation with predatory men, while Herr notes that Kubrick was deeply inspired by G. W. Pabst.
 Film historian/critic Robert Kolker sees the influence of Orson Welles' moving camera shots on Kubrick's style.
 LoBrutto notes that Kubrick identified with Welles and that this influenced the making of The Killing, with its "multiple points of view, extreme angles, and deep focus".

-Kubrick admired the work of Ingmar Bergman and expressed it in personal letter: "Your vision of life has moved me deeply, much more deeply than I have ever been moved by any films.
+Kubrick admired the work of Ingmar Bergman and expressed it in a personal letter: Your vision of life has moved me deeply, much more deeply than I have ever been moved by any films.
 I believe you are the greatest film-maker at work today [...], unsurpassed by anyone in the creation of mood and atmosphere, the subtlety of performance, the avoidance of the obvious, the truthfulness and completeness of characterization.
-To this one must also add everything else that goes into the making of a film; [...] and I shall look forward with eagerness to each of your films."
+To this one must also add everything else that goes into the making of a film; [...] and I shall look forward with eagerness to each of your films.

-When the American magazine Cinema asked Kubrick in 1963 to name his favorite films, he listed Federico Fellini's I Vitelloni as number one in his Top 10 list.
+When the American magazine Cinema asked Kubrick in 1963 to name his favorite films, he listed Federico Fellini's I Vitelloni as first in his Top 10 list.